severian42/IKM/README.md

 # IKM

-A simple, powerful, minimal codebase to generate synthetic data using OpenAI
+A simple, powerful, minimal codebase to generate the Internal Knowledge Map dataset using OpenAI

 # How to run